Chillandchat/mobile/README.md

 - We will also make sure to listen to any community safety concerns or complaints.

-- We will ban and delete accounts of users that are unruly or sharing inappropriate data.
+- We will ban and delete accounts of users that are unruly or share inappropriate data.

 - Developers will be active to eliminate security issues/bugs